-In preparing homework solutions, you absolutely may not consult old problem-set solutions, either the instructor's or another student's, either of this course or someone else's course,
+In preparing homework solutions, you absolutely may not consult old problem-set solutions, either the instructor's or another student's, either of this course or someone else's course.

 Oddly, many students are more willing to spend long hours hacking in front of a machine than to spend them peacefully thinking beneath an old oak tree.
 I don't know why.
-It doesn't make sense.

 Your writeups should be clear, terse, and neat.
 Aim for elegance.
 Obsess.
 I encourage you to typeset your solutions.
-I encourage top students-including anyone bound for graduate school-to use IATEX (a typesetting program especially good for mathematical material).
-The elegance you should strive for includes (but goes far beyond) pretty typesetting.
+I encourage top students-including anyone bound for graduate school-to use IATEX, a typesetting program especially good for mathematical material.
+The elegance you should strive for includes pretty typesetting.

 For me, clarity of a solution is as necessary as correctness.
-Don't be surprised to lose points if you provide a correct solution with a poor writeup; we always encourage my graders to grade that way.
-As with an English paper, please don't turn in a first draft: you need to refine your writeup a time or two, making it shorter, simpler, and cleaner.
+Don't be surprised to lose points if you provide a correct solution with a poor writeup; I grade that way, and always encourage my TAs to do so.
+As with an English paper, please do not turn in a first draft: you need to refine your writeup a time or two, making it shorter, simpler, and cleaner.